Presenting to you today, Kiwi Macarons! Filled with kiwi jam!

 I made the kiwi jam just like I usually make any other jam, a little bit of sugar (or maple syrup), some cornstarch and that’s it.
 Very simple, very delicious!

 Making these Kiwi macarons was super fun.
-I made them specially for a collaboration with the Jumprope app.

 I had a lot of fun making this tutorial, and I hope this Kiwi Macaron tutorial helps others out there!